 Common signs and symptoms of bile duct stones include:

 The pain from bile duct stones may come and go or it may remain constant.
 It may also be mild, then suddenly severe.
 (Severe pain may mimic the symptoms of a heart attack.)
 If you have the above symptoms, especially if you have a history of gallstones or gallbladder disease, schedule an appointment with one of the providers at Digestive Health Associates of Cheyenne.
 He or she will evaluate your condition and likely run tests to make a diagnosis, then talk with you about your treatment options.
 Leaving the condition unmanaged may cause swelling, irritation, and pain in the liver and/or gallbladder.
-Swelling may cause life-threatening complications including gallbladder burst or infection.
+Swelling may cause life-threatening complications, including a burst gallbladder or a gallbladder infection.